swcarpentry/git-novice/_episodes/03-create.md

 teaching: 10
 exercises: 0
 questions:
+- "How do I start a Git-tracked project?"
-- "Where does Git store information?"
+- "Where does Git store its information?"
 objectives:
 - "Create a local Git repository."
 keypoints:
+- "Git stores all of its repository data in the `.git` directory."
 - "`git init` initializes a repository."
-- "Git stores all of its repository data in the `.git` directory."
+- "Git repositories shall not be nested."
+- "`git status` checks the status of your project."
 ---

 Once Git is configured,